Albania–Slovenia relations

 Albania–Slovenia relations are diplomatic relations between the Republic of Albania and the Republic of Slovenia.
 Albania has an embassy in Ljubljana and Slovenia has an embassy in Tirana.
 Both countries established diplomatic relations on 9 March 1992.

-The countries are members of the North Atlantic Treaty Organization (NATO) and the Organization for Security and Co-operation in Europe.
-As a European Union (EU) member, Slovenia supports Albania in its euro-integration path.
+Both countries are members of the North Atlantic Treaty Organization (NATO) and the Organization for Security and Co-operation in Europe.
+Furthermore, Slovenia is a member of the European Union, while Albania is a European Union candidate.